-Our architecture uses MESSAGE requests to transport the information that is necessary to activate in-home buffering.
+Our architecture uses MESSAGE requests to transport the information that is necessary to activate in-home buffering4.
 Although other mechanisms could be used, such as the SIP event notification framework [32], the utilization of MESSAGE requests brings important advantages.
 In first place, these type of requests do not establish dialogs and do not require the periodic exchange of SIP messages to activate in-home buffering.
 This way, resource utilization on IMS CSCFs and TRIM+ application servers, caused by a potentially large number of MNs, is reduced.
 Secondly, MESSAGE request are stand-alone messages, and thus they can be sent over any of the registered interfaces of the MN.
-This may be useful in situations where the handover to a new access network must be immediately accomplished, not being possible to use the old access network to provide the TRIM+ AS with the necessary information to activate in-home buffering.
-As a limitation of using MESSAGE requests, there is an upper bound on the size of this type of requests, which is set in practice to 1300 bytes [3,31].
-However, we believe that this is a reasonable limit to represent the information that is necessary to activate in-home buffering.